Find out more about the Bletchley Park Trust, meet the Executive team and the Bletchley Park Trustees.

 Iain has a lifelong interest in history and heritage and has been an active battlefield guide for some 25 years.
 He has led tours of battlefields in the United Kingdom, France, Belgium, Germany, Italy, and the United States, covering battles and campaigns from the Seven Years War to the Second World War.
 Whilst maintaining a broad interest the American Civil War remains his favourite era.

-He is a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (FRSA), a Fellow of the Chartered Management Institute (FCMI), and is a Director of Destination Milton Keynes.
+He is a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (FRSA), and a Fellow of the Chartered Management Institute (FCMI).
+He is also a Director of Destination Milton Keynes (DMK), and of the Association of Leading Visitor Attractions (ALVA).

 Rebecca Foy leads the teams that deliver all aspects of Bletchley Park’s engagement with the public.
 This covers media, marketing and communications, day-to-day visitor operations, learning and family programmes, through to research and oral history, the delivery of new exhibitions and caring for our Collection.